 Education & Experience

-Dr. Henrie is a Licensed Clinical Psychologist (NM #1457).
-She is the founder of Desert Wise LLC.
+Dr. Henrie is a Licensed Clinical Psychologist (NM PSY1457) and the founder of Desert Wise LLC.

 Dr. Henrie completed 2 Bachelors of Science degrees (i.e., Psychology and Sociology) at the University of Utah, where she also received certificates in Diversity and Criminology.
 She then attended graduate school at the University of Arkansas, where she earned both a Master’s and Doctorate in her subfield of Clinical Psychology.
 While in graduate school, Dr. Henrie completed a 3-year clerkship at The Village Institute for Psychotherapy, where she received 4.5 weekly hours of intensive supervision from acclaimed author and psychotherapist, Dr. Frederick Woolverton, and other TVI psychologists.
 Dr. Henrie completed her American Psychological Association accredited Internship at the Wilford Hall Ambulatory Surgical Center at Joint Base San Antonio – Lackland.